1.877.831.6224 Current WeatherSundance Calendar Reserve Now

 Following the performance, how do we return to our car?

 Guests will be able to walk from the amphitheatre to the lower parking lot to their cars, for those who require assistance, our shuttle tractor will be available to assist those who may have trouble walking down the hill.
 For all guests who park in the above elbow parking lot, we will be running shuttles from the base to the upper parking lot that will run every 3 minutes.

 How early should we arrive for the show?

 The doors open for each show at 7pm with the performance beginning at 8pm.
-All seating is first come first served so we recommend guests arriving as early as possible to reserved their desired locations.
-The best seats (both bench and lawn) will go quickly, often times with lines beginning to form at 6:30.
+All lawn seating is first come first served so we recommend guests arriving as early as possible to reserved their desired locations.
+The best seats in the lawn will go quickly, often times with lines beginning to form at 6:30.
 Bench seating is assigned and is recommended that guests arrive no later than 7:45 to the theatre so as to not disturb others.